Western SARE Grant Programs

-- Research and Education: This grant program involves scientists, agricultural producers, and others using interdisciplinary approaches to advance sustainable agriculture at local and regional levels.
+Research and Education: This grant program involves scientists, agricultural producers, and others using interdisciplinary approaches to advance sustainable agriculture at local and regional levels.
 With the collaboration of producers, projects must integrate rigorous research and education aiming to advance the three components of sustainable agriculture- environmental, economic, and social- and use innovative educational outreach to disseminate new knowledge to students, producers, and other agricultural stakeholders.
 It is expected that outcomes of funded projects will result in quantifiable benefits for producers, increase the preservation of the natural and social resources upon which agriculture relies, and be documented in scholarly journals and disseminated throughout teaching and educational outreach activities with students, producers, and other agricultural stakeholders.
-Research and Education projects are limited to $350,000 for up to three years.
-Pre-proposal applications open in March and are due in May.
+Grants of up to $350,000 can be awarded, with applications accepted in May.

 Research to Grassroots: These grants are built on the SARE concept that results of applied research are used to train agricultural professionals and producers in the latest principles of sustainable agriculture.
 Successful projects will take the research results from previously funded SARE projects and bring those results into the field through education to ag professionals and producers.
 The maximum for each project's funding is $75,000.
 Opens in April with applications due in November.How to apply: If you’re interested in this program, contact our team at: firstname.lastname@example.org or set up some time with us during our free office hours to discuss next steps.